 And what about pleasure?
-Here was a young man with excellent job prospects, plenty of spare time, and money in his pocket.
+Here was a young man with excellent job prospects, and money in his pocket.
 His good looks and confident gaze would have surely caught someone’s attention, and we can only hope that he experienced the thrill of chance encounters, courting, and ‘walking out’.

 His devastated father made the decision to bring his body back to England, a costly undertaking, but one the family was unequivocal about.
 We can only imagine the impact of his death, the grief they felt for their beloved son and brother.